 An undescended testicle, a condition called cryptorchidism, is when one or both testicles fail to move into the scrotum before birth.
 Those with this condition are several times more likely to get testicular cancer.
-Cryptorchidism occurs in about 3% of boys; most of the time undescended testicles continue to drop into the scrotum during a child’s first year of life.
+Cryptorchidism occurs in about 3percent of boys; most of the time undescended testicles continue to drop into the scrotum during a child’s first year of life.

 The two main types of testicular cancer are seminoma and nonseminoma.
 Your physician can tell what type of testicular cancer you have by looking at your blood cells under a microscope.
 Seminoma typically occurs in men in their late teens to early 30s.
 Seminoma testicular cancer grows and spreads slowly and is responsive to radiation treatment.
-Nonseminoma typically occurs in men aged 25 and 45 and typically grows and spreads more rapidly.
+Nonseminoma typically occurs in men aged 25 to 45 and typically grows and spreads more rapidly.
 Both types of testicular cancer are highly treatable and curable.

 A testicular self-exam is an effective way to notice any lumps, nodules or changes to your testicles.
 A clinical testicular exam should be performed by your primary care physician during your annual wellness check.
 It is normal for there to be asymmetry in testicles; regular self-exams will help you become familiar with your own anatomy and better able to recognize changes as they occur.

 5. Some men have no symptoms while others do.